aaronEberhart/ERCompletionReasoningLSTM/README.md

 optional arguments:

+  -h, --help
-  -h, --help            show this help message and exit
+  show this help message and exit

-  -e EPOCHS, --epochs EPOCHS
+  -e, --epochs
   number of epochs for each system

-  -l LEARNINGRATE, --learningRate LEARNINGRATE
-                        learning rate of each system
+  -l LEARNINGRATE, --learningRate LEARNINGRATE learning rate of each system

+  -s, --snomed
-  -s, --snomed          use SNOMED dataset
+  use SNOMED dataset

+  -m, --mix
-  -m, --mix             use test set from different souce than train -c CROSS, --cross CROSS
+  use test set from different souce than train

+  -c CROSS, --cross CROSS
-                        cross validation k
+  cross validation folds

-  -t TRAINFILE, --trainfile TRAINFILE
-                        training log file to save to
+  -t TRAINFILE, --trainfile TRAINFILE training log file to save to

-  -v EVALFILE, --evalfile EVALFILE
-                        eval log file to save to
+  -v EVALFILE, --evalfile EVALFILE eval log file to save to

   -p PERTURB, --perturb PERTURB
-                        disturb each kb for comparison
+  perturb each kb by percent for comparison